Laura Iñiguez, Content Manager at Hirebook

 Be careful though, don’t just praise for the sake of praising or it may come off a little phoney.
 Be genuine when congratulating someone and also, be honest with your employees if you want to share some feedback or constructive criticism.
 Not everyone performs at their best all the time and, as humans, we make a lot of mistakes.
 Take the time to provide elaborated feedback to your employees and find out if there’s something they’re lacking, you may be able to help more than you thought and get better results.

 Respect Office Hours

 Just because you have people working at home doesn’t mean they’re on-call for whenever you need them.
 This is a problem a lot of telecommuters experience, the urge of being available at all times because they can work from any location and they end up feeling guilty if they don’t respond to a message immediately or don’t provide something you asked for when you asked for it.
 This can be even worse with employees working in different time zones.

 Just like you and the rest of your on-site team, remote workers need a work-life balance, and it’s important you let them know that you don’t expect them to answer when being off the clock.
 You could even set some kind of code word for when there’s an emergency that needs to be addressed right away.
 But if there’s no emergency, try not to disturb your employees outside of office hours.

 A huge morale builder is knowing that your employer worries about your career development.
 Telecommuters often think that they don’t have the same opportunities as on-site workers, basically because they miss so much of what happens within the company just because they’re not physically there.

-There are many ways to support your employees’ development; like organizing a conference call with someone successful, instead of having a speaker in your office and having your remote team missing their conference.
-Support your team providing them with online courses and mentorship programs, but most importantly, keeping them on the loop of what’s happening within the company and letting them know when another position that fits their skills opens up.
+There are many ways to boost and support your employees’ development; like organizing a conference call with someone successful, instead of having a speaker in your office and having your remote team missing their conference.
+Support your team by providing them with online courses and mentorship programs, but most importantly, keeping them in the loop of what’s happening within the company and letting them know when another position that fits their skills opens up.

 Organize Team Building Activities